Last Updated on March 9, 2021 by Alice Pien, MD & Asher Milgrom, PhD

 - Causes the stale tobacco smell on your breath, skin and clothing

-- Causes the premature skin ageing and wrinkling
+- Causes the premature skin aging and wrinkling

 - Delays wound healing